SU-SWS/decanter/CONTRIBUTING.md

 1. Check that a PR is within the scope and philosophy of the project.
 2. Test the patch locally.
-3. Run PR against linter through either Grunt or Code Climate.
+3. Run PR against linter
 4. Ensure all documentation and commenting is in place.
 5. Squash and merge using command line or Github's merge button.

 ### Releasing a new version

-1. Include all new functional changes in the CHANGELOG.
-2. Use a dedicated commit to increment the version.
-The version needs to be added to the CHANGELOG (inc. date), and `package.json`
-3. The commit message must be of `v0.0.0` format.
-4. Create an annotated tag for the version: `git tag -m "v0.0.0" 0.0.0`.
-5. Push the changes and tags to GitHub: `git push --tags origin master`
+1. When merging into the main stream select the correct semver label
+2. Let the github actions take care of the rest

 ### Semver strategy